scottiegarcia/dc-metro/README.md

+Forked from [metro-sign](https://github.com/metro-sign/dc-metro) to allow multiple stations and implement a "walking distance" modifier to ignore trains you cannot get to in time.
+Requires CircuitPython 8.
+Follow below instructions but replace CircuitPython version 6 with version 7.
+Libraries must also be replaced with version 7 libraries.

+Includes fixes and features from:
+- Scott Garcia (scottiegarcia) (help with Metrohero API (RIP), tidying, and implementing shut off hours for the board)
+- ScottKekoaShay (Auto swapping between train platforms, if desired)

 # Washington DC Metro Train Sign
 This project contains the source code to create your own Washington DC Metro sign.
 It was written using CircuitPython targeting the [Adafruit Matrix Portal](https://www.adafruit.com/product/4745) and is optimized for 64x32 RGB LED matrices.